Joseph (Joe) Izraelevitz

 Conference and Journal Publications

 - Qingrui Liu, Joseph Izraelevitz, Se Kwon Lee, Michael L. Scott, Sam H. Noh, and Changhee Jung. iDO: Compiler-Directed Failure Atomicity for Nonvolatile Memory, In: 51st IEEE/ACM International Symposium on Microarchitecture (MICRO ‘18).
-Fukuoka, Japan. (to appear)
+Fukuoka, Japan. (link)